Ministry, Church and Society "Lab reports"

-Regular "lab reports" were due in MCS throughout
+Regular "lab reports" are due in the Ministry, Church, and Society course throughout

 the semester.
-Those lab reports were to be based on your participation the previous week or
+Those lab reports are to be based on your participation in the previous week or

-reports were NOT to be sermon summaries.
-They were to be thoughtful reflections on what you
+reports are NOT to be sermon summaries.
+They are to be thoughtful reflections on what you

 observe in a local congregation's life and ministry as a community of faith.